chris-mignon/BMI-Tracker-/Practices.md

 ## Class Practice No.4 Implicit Intents

-In this class practice we learned how to create apps that will advertise the types of intents and activities that they can handle
+> In this Class practive we learned the following:
+>- Create a new app to experiment with implicit Intent.
+>- Implement an implicit Intent that opens a web page, and another that opens a location on a map.
+>- Implement an action to share a snippet of text.
+>- Create a new app that can accept an implicit Intent for opening a web page.

 the first app creates three intents:
 #1 to open a URL